sunhaiyong1978/CLFS-for-LoongArch/CLFS_For_LoongArch64-20210903_en.md

 <center>Translator: Andrii Kurdiumov</center>

-## 0 Preface
+## 0 Introduction
-    Loongson Zhongke launched a new instruction set architecture LoongArch in 2021, of which the 64-bit instruction set is called LoongArch64.
+    Loongson Technology launched a new instruction set architecture LoongArch in 2021, of which the 64-bit instruction set is called LoongArch64.
     The goal of this article is to make a basic Linux system for LoongArch64.
-As a new instruction set architecture to make a Linux system, we can assume that there is no runnable system on the architecture platform as the premise, and use cross-compilation to make a Linux system.
-A basic Linux system.
+As a new instruction set architecture to make a Linux system, we can assume that there is no runnable system on the architecture platform as the premise, and use cross-compilation to make a basic Linux system.

 ## 1 About the porting of software packages